 Together, these little improvements add up and can make for some pretty large rewards down the road—especially with age, when the risk of disease is heightened and there’s a great need for good health and high happiness levels, Lee notes.

-The majority of changes from TRT came during the first month.
+The majority of Greg’s TRT results happened during the first month.
 An emotional change happened first within the first two weeks of treatment.

 “I experimented with different types of anabolic steroids for years before, but I’ve been on TRT for three years now.
 Before, I was really unmotivated.
 I would work out but didn’t have much energy.